 —Start your own Soul Search by writing out your ideal day at work.
 Include all the details you can such as a flexible schedule, a better title or role, what motivates you, and what makes for the most comfortable work environment.
 (To understand your key motivators, see my recent work values blog post.)

 —Research using sites like TheCareerProject.org and find careers where a “day in the life” matches your ideal.
 I also conduct day in the life interviews live on my weekly SIRIUS XM radio show.
-Listen in for free this week!

 —Job Search using unofficial channels like your college alumni network.
 Many alumni associations offer online searchable databases where you can find contacts in your chosen field.
 Take a genuine interest in the careers of your fellow alums and they’ll return the favor.
 After building rapport, ask for feedback on your ideal career.
 You’ll get ahead faster learning from an experienced mentor!